-On the popular TV show, Forged in Fire, splitting a cocunut with a blade has broken or twisted many a blade.
+On the popular TV show, Forged in Fire, splitting a coconut with a blade has broken or twisted many a blade.
 But when I checked the blade afterwards, it was as if it had never happened - the edge was as keen and beautiful as when it arrived..

 The hamon on these swords is up there with the best Samurai swords anywhere in the world, I showed the pictures to some Japanese sword friends without telling them where the swords were made and they thought they were real Shinken made in Japan (one even thought he knew the smith!)..

 But it is the handling and the cutting ability of these Katana that truly separates them from the herd.

 And I must admit, the process of designing your own is hugely enjoyable.
-And better yet, you actually get what you designed and to date (touch wood) have had a 100% QC pass rate in all areas..
+And better yet, we guarantee that you will actually get what you designed and to date (touch wood) have had a 100% QC pass rate in all areas..

 First time I have ever done it, but despite the price, knowing how low the mark up is and having experienced the process first hand - the only rating suitible is 5 out of 5..

 I guarantee you will agree that these are the best Samurai swords you can get hold of for this price point - there is only one other brand (Project X) that stands above them, but they cost a few hundred more and take 3-4 months to make (and are a different style entirely really - these are the more practical alternative, fully utilizing the strengths of modern crucible steel).

 I hope this information on what I feel to be the best Samurai Swords currently available at this price point has been helpful.
 To return to High Quality Katana from Our Best Samurai Swords: Forge Direct Custom Katana Review, click here